Baby Tears plant aka Soleirolia soleirolii [so-ley-ROH-lee-uh, so-ley-ROH-lee-eye], is a plant in the nettle family (Urticaceae).

 During the summer, it can tolerate the extremely warm temperature and a high humidity level.

 As an outdoor plant, baby tears grow best in temperatures of 50° – 70° degrees Fahrenheit (10° C – 21° C).

-NOTE: Baby’s tears require more water during periods of extremely hot temperatures as the heat dries out the plant and soil.
+NOTE: Baby tears require more water during periods of extremely hot temperatures as the heat dries out the plant and soil.

 Watering and Feeding

-Instead of watering the soil from above, pour water into the saucer and allow the roots to soak up the moisture.
+Instead of watering the soil from above, pour water into the saucer and allow the root ball to soak up the moisture.